MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/responsive-ad.md

 **Delete:** Required.
 The Status must be set to *Deleted*.

 ## <a name="squareimagemediaid"></a>Square Image Media Id
-This is one of two possible aspect ratios for images that could appear in your audience ads.
+The identifier of the image asset used for square images with 1:1 aspect ratio that could appear in your audience ads.

-Because audience ads are responsive, we require multiple images so they can flexibly display across a variety of publishers and placements.
+The aspect ratio of the stored image media can vary, so long as the image asset crop settings result in the supported aspect ratio for this field.
+To confirm the effective aspect ratio with crop settings, use the [Images](#images) field.

-Square images have an aspect ratio of 1:1.
+> [!NOTE]

-Media for responsive ads are provisioned via the [Image](../campaign-management-service/image.md) object using the Campaign Management service.
-When you call the [AddMedia](../campaign-management-service/addmedia.md) operation, make sure that your media adheres to the supported dimensions and aspect ratio.
-For more information see [Image Data Object Remarks](../campaign-management-service/image.md#remarks).
+> Although in Bing Ads API version 12 you can use the [Landscape Image Media Id](#landscapeimagemediaid) and [SquareImageMediaId](#squareimagemediaid), these fields are deprecated and will be removed in a future version.
+You have more flexibility and control of cropped images via the [Images](#images) field.

-**Add:** Required
+**Add:** Optional.
+If [Images](#images) is set, this field is ignored and Bing Ads will automatically create a new square image asset by cropping the LandscapeImageMedia image asset.
+If [Images](#images) is not set, and if you do not set this field, Bing Ads will automatically create a new square image asset by cropping the [Landscape Image Media Id](#landscapeimagemediaid).
 **Update:** Optional.
+If [Images](#images) is set, this field is ignored and Bing Ads will automatically create a new square image asset by cropping the LandscapeImageMedia image asset.
+If [Images](#images) is not set, and if you do not set this field, Bing Ads will automatically create a new square image asset by cropping the [Landscape Image Media Id](#landscapeimagemediaid).
 If no value is specified on update, this Bing Ads setting is not changed.
 **Delete:** Read-only

 ## <a name="squarelogomediaid"></a>Square Logo Media Id
-This field is reserved for future use.
+This field is reserved for internal use, and will be removed from a future version of the Bing Ads API.

-**Add:** Required
+**Add:** Optional
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
 **Delete:** Read-only